Terrain Correction

 Using the rod formula [Telford et al.,1976]4 for the far zone.

-The water depth in the "Water" channel should be filled with positive values if there is water under the survey station.
-Particularly for the shipborne survey, the water channel must be filled with positive values; otherwise, the result will be a dummy grid.
+The water depth in the "Water" channel must be populated with positive values if there is water beneath the survey station.
+For shipborne surveys in particular, this is essential—leaving the water channel blank or with non-positive values will result in a dummy grid.

 Script Mode

-The following parameters are only available when running the current GX from a script:
+The following parameters are available only when executing the current GX from a script:

 Local slope channel: The local slope of the grid is calculated on the fly; however, if local slopes have been measured at each station, you can specify the slope channel.
 (The slope is only applicable to Zone 0; see the Application Notes section.)
 Script Parameter: GRTERAIN.SLOPCH |